What do you need to know about the hottest alternative finance option?

 REVISED APR 18, 2017

 There are two types of Crowdfunding for businesses: Equity Crowdfunding and Debt Crowdfunding.
-In this blog we focus on the former, which many consider to be what Crowdfunding is.
+In this blog, we focus on the former, which many consider to be what Crowdfunding is.

 People invest in an opportunity in exchange for equity.
-Money is exchanged for shares or a small stake in the business project or venture.
+Money is exchanged for shares or a small stake in a business project or venture.
 As with other types of shares, apart from community shares, if it is successful the value goes up, and if not, the value goes down.

 - a fair valuation of your business and the % of control (shares) you are willing to give away

 - the right EC platform – there are lots of them, with different requirements, fees, and sector focus